Cognizant-CDE-Australia/generator-confit/README.md

 - Unit testing
 - Browser testing
 - Support for releasing code using semantic releasing, conventional commits
-- Supports Angular 1.x and Angular 2.x frameworks
+- Supports Angular 1.x and Angular 2.x frameworks, and more coming (PRs welcome!!!)
 - Sample projects for some configurations (see below)
 - EXTENSIBLE!
 Decorate / extend configurations then re-run `yo confit` to re-generate configuration while preserving your changes (uses tags to identify generated-areas inside files)